 Dear Audience!
 The performances that occupy me most at the moment have their own pages in the menu.
 But of course there are other things to tell of.
-Like the Christmas Concert recently in Gävle Concert Hall, with Gävle Symphony Orchestra directed by Karl-Johan Ankarblom, and the fiddler Görgen Antonsson and me as soloists.
-These videos are from a TV-program we made together a couple of years ago (Swedish National Television).
-The Christmas Concert was more cheerfull though, and in the company of Fjällbacka Chamber Choir and three childrens' choirs.
+Like the Christmas Concerts in Gävle Concert Hall, with Gävle Symphony Orchestra directed by Karl-Johan Ankarblom, and the fiddler Görgen Antonsson and me as soloists.
+These videos are from a TV-program we made together some years ago (Swedish National Television).
+The Christmas Concerts were more cheerfull though, and in the company of Fjällbacka Chamber Choir and three childrens' choirs.
 Glamourus, Grand and Folky!

 Fabula is a storytelling company based in Stockholm, primarily selling performances and workshops but also arranging an international festival and hosting projects like Storydox - staged monthly at Stockholm City Theatre and broadcast on Swedish national radio.

 I'm proud of being one of the storytellers who founded and built the company.
 After ten rich and hugely enjoyable years on the board and on the Fabula stage I left the company, still working in collaboration with them as often as I can.
 The picture is taken from the opening of Fabula Festival 2010.

 Sweden's much-loved composer of children's music from the 19th century.
 In the band: Anders Löfberg cello, Erik Rydvall keyfiddle, Magnus Zetterlund mandolin.
 Guests: K Toresson, S Stahlhammer, J Sjöblom and FJK.

 "I sounds like she is smiling with her whole body when she sings, sometimes soft, sometimes chiming brightly" (translation from Swedish)